MACNICA-CLAVIS-NV/trt_pose_demo/README.md

   --fps FPS             Capture frame rate
   --qsize QSIZE         Capture queue size
-  --qinfo               If set, print queue status information
+  --qinfo               If set, print queue status information --mjpg                If set, capture video in motion jpeg format
 ```
 For MIPI-CSI camera, use any negative number as the camera number.
 ```